Terms And Conditions

 – There is no guarantee concerning the colour matching of previously installed works, whether such work was by the contractor or any other entity.

-– If the client is removing tiles have the concrete underneath polished.
+– If the client is removing tiles, have the concrete underneath polished.
 You will be asked to sign a waiver. agreeing that you have been made aware of the likelihood of ‘ghosting’ and that we will not be held financially accountable if you decide not to proceed.
 ‘Ghosting’ can be a grid-like pattern left behind in the concrete, caused by hydration differences & the concrete curing at different rates.
-Moisture exposure between the tile to the exposed grout line can over time also cause hydration effects.
-These differences can be enhanced over time due to dirty water being pushed down into the concrete from washing the floor/substances being spilled or constant water exposure from an outside source.
+Moisture exposure between the tile and the exposed grout line can, over time, also cause hydration effects.
+These differences can be enhanced over time due to dirty water being pushed down into the concrete from washing the floor/substances being spilled, or constant water exposure from an outside source.

 – Carpet Removal Sydney has made no allowance or inclusions for slip testing unless requested by the client and directly written in the quotation.